aufziehvogel/skoch-filter-file-resize/README.md

 Skoch_Filter_File_Resize
 ========================

+**Attention:** This project has not been maintained since 2014 and will not receive any more updates from me.

 Resize utility for the Zend Framework
 -------------------------------------
 `Skoch_Filter_File_Resize` is a utility for integrating image resizing into the Zend Framework's `Zend_Form` structure.
 It is implemented as a filter which you can attach to `Zend_Form_Element_File` instances.